sanketana/GenAI-Foudations/Week11_Deployment/homework.md

 4. Document all procedures and configurations
 5. Plan for rollback and disaster recovery scenarios
 6. Monitor costs and optimize resource usage
 7. Follow security best practices throughout

-## Submission Guidelines
-- Submit via GitHub repository with complete CI/CD pipeline
-- Include live deployment URLs for all platforms
-- Provide comprehensive documentation and operations manual
-- Submit technical analysis and performance report
-- Include reflection on deployment challenges and solutions
-- Record demonstration video showing deployment process (7-10 minutes)